-Roger Tatoud has 25 years of experience in the development, management and operations of global research and public health initiatives during which he has acquired an expertise in science, research, operations, finance, fundraising, legal and management of not-for-profit organisations.
+With over 25 years of experience in global research and public health, Roger Tatoud brings expertise across science, operations, finance, fundraising, legal, and management in the not-for-profit sector.

 Chairing a panel on HIV vaccine efficacy at the IAS Science Conference 2019 in Mexico.
 From left to right: Moses “Supercharger” Nsubuga, Jared Baeten, Carl Dieffenbach, Helen Rees, Willem Hanekom, and on my left Linda-Gail Bekker.